aquaULB/solving_pde_mooc/notebooks/04_PartialDifferentialEquations/04_02_StabilityAnalysis.md

 \begin{equation}
 \label{eq:cfl}
- dt < \frac{dx}{c}
+ dt < \frac{2dx}{c}
 \end{equation}

 we can avoid instability of the numerical scheme when using the forward Euler method with backward first-order finite differentiation.
+Even if the method does not blow up, it does not mean that you would get an accurate physical solution when using a large time step.
 Go back to the previous notebook and check that this criteria was indeed satisfied.
-Run again the simulation with $dt > \frac{dx}{c}$ and check what happens.
+Run again the simulation with $dt > \frac{2dx}{c}$ and check what happens.

 The non-dimensional number,